Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Application to Privacy-Preserving FL

 \subsubsection{Experimental Setup}

 The experiments were conducted on a computer equipped with an Nvidia GeForce GTX 1080 Ti GPU and an Intel Core i7-6700 CPU.
 The SMHE algorithms were implemented in C++ using the NTL 10.4.0 \cite{ntl} and GMP 6.2.1 \cite{gmp} libraries to handle arbitrary-length integers and high-precision arithmetic.
 The FL models were executed using the PyTorch 1.11.0 framework in Python 3.8.
 To build our PPFL framework, a dynamic library containing all SMHE-related code was generated and invoked within a Python script.
-The code is available at https://github.com/JiahuiWu2022/SMHE.git.

 \textbf{Benchmark Models, Dateset, and Parameter Setting.} To evaluate the effectiveness of our SMHE-based PPFL model, we conduct comparative experiments against the existing multiparty HE schemes: CDKS \cite{ccs2023mkhe}, THE \cite{ma2022mkhe}, and MKGSW \cite{mukherjee2016two}.
-All models are assessed under two distinct learning scenarios to ensure comprehensive and fair comparison.
-In the first scenario, we train a fully connected neural network (FCN) on the MNIST dataset.
+All models are assessed under two distinct learning scenarios to ensure comprehensive and fair comparison: (i) A fully connected neural network (FCN) on the MNIST dataset.
 The network includes an input layer with $784$ neurons, two hidden layers with $128$ and $64$ neurons respectively, and an output layer with $10$ neurons representing digit classes from $0$ to $9$ using one-hot encoding.
-The model is optimized using the Adam algorithm with a mini-batch size of $64$.
-In the second scenario, we adopt the CIFAR-10 dataset to train a lightweight version of AlexNet with approximately $1.25$ million parameters.
+The model is optimized using the Adam algorithm with a mini-batch size of $64$. (ii) An AlexNet network with approximately $1.25$ million parameters on the CIFAR-10 dataset.
 Training is conducted using a batch size of $128$ and the RMSprop optimizer with a decay factor of $10^{-6}$.
 For both FL tasks, the datasets are randomly partitioned among multiple clients for simulating collaborative training.

 For the SMHE parameters, we largely follow the settings used in CDKS and THE \cite{ccs2019mkhe, ccs2023mkhe, ma2022mkhe} to ensure a fair comparison.
 Specifically, the distribution $\chi \leftarrow R$ is instantiated with coefficients drawn from $\{0, 1\}$, and the error term is sampled from a discrete Gaussian distribution $e \leftarrow D_{\sigma}$ with standard deviation $\sigma = 3.2$.
 For gadget decomposition, we adopt the RNS-friendly method proposed by Bajard et al. \cite{bajard2016full}.
 We set the gadget vector dimension to $\tau = 8$, the RLWE polynomial dimension to $N = 2^{14}$, the security parameter to $\lambda = 256$, and the number of slots to $n_s = 8192$.
 The actual security level under standard RLWE assumptions corresponds to $128$ bits, as estimated by the LWE estimator.
 To accelerate the masking encryption and masking extension procedures, we incorporate the SIMD strategy proposed in \cite{wu2025esafl}.
 For the MKGSW parameters, we follow the TFHE setting \cite{chillotti2020tfhe} to achieve a $128$-bit security level by setting the LWE dimension to $512$, the modulus to $2^{32}$, and the gadget dimension to $10$.
 The computation and communication complexity of SMHE scales linearly with the number of clients $n$, which is consistent with both CDKS and THE, whereas MKGSW exhibits quadratic growth with respect to $n$.
 Since SMHE inherits the homomorphic multiplication procedure from CDKS without modification, its multiplication complexity remains identical to that of CDKS.
 Therefore, in our experiments, we focus on comparing the runtime and communication overhead of the homomorphic addition algorithm among SMHE, CDKS, THE, and MKGSW in the context of PPFL applications.